The Deserter (1970 film): Plot

-Two years later General Miles (John Huston) arrives at the fort with criticism of now Colonel Brown's unsuccessful military command and an offer of pardon for Kaleb.
-The scouts Natchai (Ricardo Montalbán) and Tattinger (Slim Pickens), old friends of Kaleb, are sent out to entice him (and his pet wolf-dog) back to the fort.
+Two years later, General Miles arrives at the fort with criticism of now Colonel Brown's military command and an offer of pardon for Kaleb.
+Scouts Natchai and Tattinger, old friends of Kaleb, are sent out to entice him (and his pet wolf-dog) back to the fort.
 With a bit of trickery they succeed.

-General Miles tells Kaleb that Apaches led by Chief Mangus Durango have gathered in Mexico, intending to cross the border and attack at any time.
-As the United States Army is prohibited from entering Mexico, the General, over Brown’s objections, promises Kaleb amnesty in exchange for leading a select band of soldiers in plain clothes across the border to wipe out the Apache stronghold known as "La Spina Dorsale Del Diavolo", the Devil's Backbone.
+Miles tells Kaleb that Apaches led by Chief Mangus Durango have gathered in Mexico, intending to cross the border and attack at any time.
+As the Army is prohibited from entering Mexico, Miles, over Brown's objections, promises Kaleb amnesty in exchange for leading a select band of soldiers in plain clothes across the border to wipe out the Apache stronghold known as La Spina Dorsale Del Diavolo (the Devil's Backbone).

-In a reversal of the scenario of The Dirty Dozen, the formerly wanted Kaleb has his pick of the soldiers at the fort for his mission.
-Those willing to go on the mission include dynamite expert Reynolds (Chuck Connors), who also is an Army Chaplain, knife-fighting expert and military prisoner Corporal Jackson (Woody Strode), Gatling gun expert Captain Robinson (Patrick Wayne), grizzled veteran Quartermaster Sergeant Schmidt (Albert Salmi) and young army Lt.
-Ferguson (Brandon deWilde).
-A blustery Englishman, Crawford (Ian Bannen), sent by the British Army to study frontier tactics is selected by Kaleb's wolf dog.
-Kaleb selects the post's surgeon Dr. Robinson (Larry Stewart).
-Most of the men hate Kaleb, especially Trooper O'Toole (John Alderson).
+Kaleb has his pick of the soldiers at the fort for his mission.
+Those willing to go include dynamite expert and Army chaplain Reynolds, knife-fighting expert and military prisoner Corporal Jackson, Gatling gun expert Captain Robinson, grizzled Quartermaster Sergeant Schmidt and young Lieutenant Ferguson.
+A blustery Englishman, Crawford, sent by the British Army to study frontier tactics is selected by Kaleb's wolf dog.
+Kaleb also selects the post's surgeon Scott.
+Most of the men hate Kaleb, especially Trooper O'Toole.

-Kaleb leads them into the desert to train them for the mission.
-It is severe, and results in a death of one of the party.
-The band also encounters Apaches, who they kill.
-On their return to the fort, Major Brown reveals that, despite the general’s amnesty offer, he intends to arrest Kaleb for having shot him two years ago.
-In response the general orders Brown to accompany Kaleb on the mission.
-Brown cannot disobey.
+Kaleb trains them in the desert for the mission.
+It is severe, and results in O'Toole's death.
+The band also encounters Apaches, whom they kill.
+On their return to the fort, Brown reveals that, despite Miles' amnesty offer, he intends to arrest Kaleb for having shot him.
+In response, Miles orders Brown to accompany Kaleb on the mission.
 Natchai and Tattinger go along as well.

-They cross the border and successfully infiltrate the Apache stronghold of The Devil's Backbone by bringing their mounts and equipment up hazardous cliffs.
-After a successful smaller attack on part of the Apaches, due to one man's sense of morality the rest of the Apaches are alerted leading to a fierce battle with the main body of the Apaches.
+The group infiltrate the Apache stronghold by bringing their mounts and equipment up hazardous cliffs.
+After a successful smaller attack on part of the Apaches, due to Natchai's sense of morality, the rest of the Apaches are alerted, leading to a fierce battle.
 Kaleb's elite force wins, in large part due to the advantages proffered by dynamite and machine gun fire.
-The victorious survivors return to the fort, where an embarrassed General Miles explains that despite his amnesty offer he has been ordered to arrest Kaleb.
-Colonel Brown suggests the resolution: they will all say Kaleb was killed in action at the Devil's Backbone.
-Kaleb mounts up and rides away from the fort back into the desert.
+The survivors return to the fort, where an embarrassed Miles explains that he has been ordered to arrest Kaleb.
+Brown suggests the resolution: they will all say Kaleb was killed in action.
+Kaleb rides away.